fscss-ttr/st-core.fscss/README.md

 }
 ```

-- Takes 8 values (p1–p8), representing Y positions left to right.
+- 8 values, left to right (p1 = leftmost point).
-- Values are treated as `0–100` scale.
-Higher number = higher on the chart.
+- Scale is `0–100`.
+Higher = higher on chart.
-- Writes `--st-p1` … `--st-p8` as CSS variables on the container.
-- The fill, line, and grid elements inside will automatically use these values.
+- All child fill/line/dot elements automatically inherit these values.

-**Default values:** `0, 0, 0, 0, 0, 0, 0, 0`
+- Default: `0, 0, 0, 0, 0, 0, 0, 0`

 ---